Bootstrap is used for developing responsive, mobile-first sites, with a template starter page and BootstrapCDN.

 A column is something that makes a block in the grid.
 It should be contained in a row.

-Step 1: Firstly, you need to start by creating an HTML page and link it with the Bootstrap 4 assets.
+Step 1: Firstly, you need to start by creating an HTML page and linking it with the Bootstrap 4 assets.

 The grid can be created using some of the predefined BS classes (.container, .row, col-*-*).